oooooPs/alkanes-rs-push/memory-bank/activeContext.md

      - Added `FUEL_LOAD_BLOCK` and `FUEL_LOAD_TRANSACTION` constants for fixed fuel costs
      - Modified host functions to use fixed costs instead of scaling with data size
      - Added detailed logging for block and transaction loading operations
+     - Confirmed effectiveness with real transaction logs:
+       - Loading a 1.5MB block now costs only 1,000 fuel units (fixed)
+       - Previously would have cost ~3,000,000 fuel units (2 units per byte)
+       - Significant savings that prevent "all fuel consumed" errors

 ## Next Steps